Every Moment is a Memory

 mixture of brass castings and resin castings as well.
 You may also use a plastic floor or what ever media you are working with.

 We have found that to attach the resin castings to the floor, is best done with a screw and super glue.
 The best screws we have found

-Drill a hole in the casting and floor and just screw the casting to the floor and super glue screw head.
+Drill the appropriate hole in the casting and floor and just screw the casting to the floor and super glue screw head.
 Screw heads are on the interior side of the floor.
-Note you may have to recess the screw head, but not always neccessary.
+Note you may have to recess the screw head, but not always necessary.